aleksandarbos/solutions-for-data-structures-and-algorithms-in-python/README.md

 I've personally found this book more than useful, with plenty of challenging tasks and "smart" ideas.
 Big thanks to the authors!

-Good luck, and enjoy on your path to becoming a skilled software developer! :)
+Good luck, and enjoy your path to becoming a skilled software developer! :)